Nine Mile Creek Watershed District has been protecting and managing water resources since 1959.

 THE DISTRICT’S STORY

-The District’s story is shaped as much by the flow of the creek and the shape of the land as it is by the strong leadership and management decisions made by the Board of Managers, staff, consultants, and partners.
-The Nine Mile Creek Watershed District was the fourth watershed District formed in the state under the Minnesota Watershed Act, and it has been a leader in watershed management ever since.
+The district’s story is shaped as much by the flow of the creek and the shape of the land as it is by the strong leadership and management decisions made by the board of managers, staff, consultants, and partners.
+The Nine Mile Creek Watershed District was the fourth watershed district formed in the state under the Minnesota Watershed Act, and it has been a leader in watershed management ever since.

-Did You Know?
+Did you know?
 Nine Mile Creek is not nine miles long.
 It got its name from the distance measured southwest from Fort Snelling to where the Old Shakopee Trail crossed the creek in what is now Bloomington.

 Mission